quicwg/base-drafts/draft-ietf-quic-transport.md

 This design relies on the peer always sending a connection ID in its packets so that the endpoint can use the connection ID from a packet to reset the connection.
-An endpoint that uses this design cannot allow its peers to use a zero-length connection ID.
+An endpoint that uses this design cannot allow its peers to send packets with a zero-length connection ID.

 Revealing the Stateless Reset Token allows any entity to terminate the connection, so a value can only be used once.
 This method for choosing the